rossdrew/journal/README.md

 The intent is for this to function a little like Twitter with some workflow management thrown in.
 You log actions and useful information, you can reference it and it will keep track of tasks you have open.

+### Running

+The API is run via `JournalApplication` through Springboot The UI is run via journal-ui folder via npm with `npm start`

 ### Use cases